xxx5585/game-mode-changer-sas4/README.md

 ### 20240801 (for android)
 SAS4-gmc for android
-* You can always play zombie hotspot in singleplayer
+* You can play zombie hotspot in singleplayer at any time
-* You can always create zombie hotspot in private match
+* You can create zombie hotspot in private match at any time
-* You can always play apocalypse in singleplayer
+* You can play apocalypse in singleplayer at any time
-* You can always create apocalypse in private match
+* You can create apocalypse in private match at any time
-* Your character needs level 5+
+* Character must be level 5 or above
 * You can download the APK file from [releases 20240801](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240801).